andrewhenin/andrewhenin.github.io/about.md

 title: Who Am I?
 permalink: /about/
 ---
 Short answer: I'm Andrew.
 I like to code.
 I like to learn from people.
 I look for experiences that humble me.
-And every now and then, I would try out a new sport.
+And every now and then, I will try out a new sport.
 I created this blog to share some of my life experiences.
 I don't think I have a particularly interesting life, but it seems like it could be worth sharing.

 Long answer: I'm currently a college student, precisely a junior, studying CS at Swarthmore College in Pennsylvania.
 English is my second lanuage, and I think it's nessecary to continously learn new langauges.
 It's difinitely a priviledge.
 It's a proccess that shouldn't stop untill you become succesful.
 Has it occured to you yet? *The typos may or may not have been intented.*